NSM722/State-in-Flutter/README.md

 Thia is a type of provider that provides a `ChangeNotifier` to your Flutter widgets.
 It allows you to access and listen to the `ChangeNotifier` within your application.

-The widgets consuming a `ChangeNotifier` can only listen to the changes but will not be aware of the changes in the state i.e which part of the state has changed.
+The widgets consuming a `ChangeNotifier` can only listen to the changes but will not be aware of the changes in the state i.e which part of the **state object** has changed.

 The widget is only notified that the state has changed and it needs to rebuild.

+When using the `ChangeNotifierProvider`, one has to manually call the `notifyListeners()` method to notify the listeners that the state has changed.

+### StateNotifierProvider

+This is a type of provider that provides a `StateNotifier` to your Flutter widgets.

+It allows you to access and listen to the changes in the state and modify the state.

+It's common for a `StateNotifier` to be used with a `StateNotifierProvider` to provide the `StateNotifier` to the widget tree.

+It also encapsulates the `state object`, the `copyWith method` to update the state and additional methods for mutating the state.